-- Could large differences across countries (or sectors) be due to the fact that there is "misallocation" across plants, firms are sectors? - McKinsey Global Institute country and sector studies found large differences across firms within the same sector in many developing countries (South Korea, Brazil, Turkey, India).
+- Could large differences across countries (or sectors) be due to the fact that there is "misallocation" across plants, firms or sectors? - We have already seen the potential important role of misallocation of innovation resources. - But the problem is probably deeper: McKinsey Global Institute country and sector studies found large differences across firms within the same sector in many developing countries (South Korea, Brazil, Turkey, India).
 In fact, in many of these cases, the most productive firms within most sectors have productivity levels comparable to those in Western Europe or the United States, but there is a long tail of very low productivity firms. - Could this be important? - Why are these firms not upgrading their productivity? - More importantly, why aren't you more productive firms expanding to replace them?